The big marketing potential behind big data

 So, what is ‘big data’?

-For those who aren’t tech-savvy or haven’t yet been able to harness the power of the world wide web, don’t worry – we can help!
-Simply put, big data is large sets of information that can be analysed by a computer to find patterns and trends.
+Simply put, big data is large sets of information that can be computer-analysed to find patterns and trends.
 These sets often relate to human behaviour, for example where certain demographics spend their time online.

 How can I market big data?